FBW32/33-PB-arrays-loops/README.md

 Use the appropriate loop for each section.
 Print all your answers to the console.

-**While Loops** ???????????
-While Loops ???????
+**While Loops** While Loops

 1. **Run Along**.
 Create a while loop that runs as long as i is less than 15.

 2. **City Names.** Create an array of city names.
 Loop through the array and add the city names to a string.
 Example of expected output: "Berlin, Paris, Prague, Rome".

-3. **Odds and Evens.** Create a program that changes an array by adding 1 to each odd integer and subtracting 1 from each even integer.
+3. **Odds and Evens.** Create a program that changes a given array by adding 1 to each odd integer and subtracting 1 from each even integer.
 Examples:
 * [3, 5, 2, 4] ➞ expected output: [4, 6, 1, 3]
 * [6, 9, 10, 20] ➞ expected output: [5, 10, 9, 19]